-The taxes paid by the citizens of India are utilized for the purpose of improving of the country’s economy.
-The Income Tax Department has created different tax slab rates for individuals with a different set of income.
-In order to make sure that the people with low taxable income do not get burdened with paying more taxes, the government has also set up provisions like claiming income tax rebate u/s 87A to reduce the tax liability of these people.
+The taxes paid by the citizens of India are utilized to improve the country’s economy.
+The income tax system in India is progressive hence the Income Tax Department has created different tax slab rates for individuals based on their total income.
+To ensure taxpayers with low taxable income do not face the burden of paying more taxes, the government has also set up provisions like claiming income tax rebate u/s 87A to reduce the tax liability.

-Under Section 87A of the Income Tax Act, 1961, resident individuals whose net taxable income is less or equal to INR 5,00,000 will be able to claim a tax rebate of a maximum of INR 12,500 or the amount of tax payable, whichever is lower.
+Rebate under section 87A of the Income Tax Act helps taxpayers to reduce their tax liability.
+Resident individuals with a net taxable income less than or equal to INR 5,00,000 can claim a tax rebate of a maximum of INR 12,500 or the amount of tax payable, whichever is lower under both tax regimes.

 Following are the steps to calculate the tax rebate amount:

-Now reduce the tax liability by claiming all the applicable chapter VIA deductions
+- Now reduce the gross total income by claiming all the eligible chapter VIA deductions

-Arrive at your net taxable income after claiming the tax deductions
+- Arrive at the net taxable income after claiming the tax deductions

 No, only resident individuals can claim a rebate under this section.
 Companies and HUF cannot avail this benefit.

 No, the tax rebate is calculated and availed before adding health and education cess to the total tax liability.

 No, only resident individuals can claim rebate u/s 87A.

 Rebate can be availed of Total tax liability or INR 12,500 whichever is lower.
 If the taxpayer opts for a new tax regime, then the limit applicable shall be INR 25,000 from FY 2023-24.